zoyafathima0114-art/Secure_E_Vote/README.md

 ## Technical Details

 The private key used in this demo is located in 'bbevoting_project' folder ('demo_private.pem' file), while the corresponding public key is hard coded in 'settings.py' (look for `PUBLIC_KEY`).
 You may also set some config vars such as `N_TRANSACTIONS`, `N_TX_PER_BLOCK`, and the puzzle difficulty (`PUZZLE` and `PLENGTH`).

-## Screenshots

-See the 'screenshots' folder.

-## Acknowledgement

-For Prof. ABM.

-This project uses a modified version of "pymerkletools" by Tierion for creating merkle root using SHA3.

-## License

-See included MIT License.